-Think of Custom Fields as flexible tags that help your team record the details that matter, without cluttering your core asset types.
-Custom Fields let you capture specific details about individual assets that aren't part of the standard system fields.
-They help you track things like brands, serial numbers, inspection dates, and model variations — and ensure every asset record is accurate, searchable, and tailored to your operation.
+Custom Fields let you capture specific details about individual Assets like brands, serial numbers, inspection dates, and model variations — and ensure every Asset record is accurate, searchable, and tailored to your operation.

 Why Use Custom Fields?

-They keep your asset data rich, clean, and relevant.
-Allowing you to:
+They keep your Asset data rich, clean, and relevant.
+Allowing you to use G2G to do things like:

-• Track brand, model, or sizing for similar asset types
+- Track brand, model, or size for similar Asset Types

-• Log expiry, inspection, certification, or tested dates
+- Log expiry, inspection, certification, or test dates

 Step-by-Step Instructions

-Example: Let’s say you want to log which brand each tool belongs to.
-Here’s how to create a simple dropdown field to do just that.
+Example: Let’s say you want to log which brand each tool belongs is.
+Here’s how to create a simple dropdown field to do just that:

 Step 1: Go to Custom Fields

-From the main menu, navigate to the Custom Fields section.
+From the main menu, navigate to the Custom Fields or to the + New Custom Field section in the top right of the screen.

 You’ll be taken to the “Add a New Custom Field” screen.